 1. Who is Physitrack?

-Physitrack Ltd. is a company with limited liability established and existing under the laws of The United Kingdom, having its registered office in (BN1 1UJ) Brighton, at 100 Church Street, and active on the websites of Physitrack;
+Physitrack Ltd. is a company with limited liability established and existing under the laws of The United Kingdom, having its registered office at 65 Gresham Street, London EC2V 7NQ and active on the websites of Physitrack;

 Physitrack has developed a platform used by healthcare providers to gather information from, and/or provide information to their patients.
 Physitrack is not a health care provider and does not screen Content posted by healthcare providers, nor does it select or screen specific exercise programs that are displayed to patients.